dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_math.rst

 Result
    Name of the attribute where the computed result it stored.
-   A new attribute with that name is added, if it does not exist yet.
+   A new attribute with that name is added if it does not exist yet.
-   If it does exist, the existing attribute is overridden.
+   If it does exist, the values of the existing attribute are overridden.

 Properties